 Resources for Students

-The School of Nursing supports global learning for all degree levels.
+The Colleges of Health Professions and Nursing supports global learning for all degree levels.
 Mission trips are offered several times a year, to Jamaica and Guatemala.
-The Jamaica service learning mission runs in the fall with a focus on pediatrics and medical-surgical practice.
-The mission focuses on interprofessional learning while providing free medical and major surgical care to the impoverished people of the urban Kingston area.
-On average, each mission provides primary care to over 1,000 people.
-The Guatemala mission emphasizes OB nursing.
+The Jamaica service learning program runs in the fall with a focus on pediatrics and medical-surgical practice.
+The program focuses on interprofessional learning while providing free medical and major surgical care to the impoverished people of the urban Kingston area.
+On average, each program provides primary care to over 1,000 people.
+The Guatemala program emphasizes OB nursing.
 Faculty and students work with local doctors in the village of Pastores near La Antigua, Guatemala to meet the needs of 1,157 patients.
-Trips run twice a year in the Greater Panchoy Valley surrounding Antigua focusing on medical-surgical type practice, public health, obstetrics and pediatrics.
+Visits run twice a year in the Greater Panchoy Valley surrounding Antigua focusing on medical-surgical type practice, public health, obstetrics and pediatrics.